RedGh0st1/intro-to-python/readme.md

 Back during our first few lessons on JavaScript, you used conditionals and variables to create a Bouncer.

 We'll now write a program in Python to do the same!
-Make a Python file for this in your sandbox called `bouncer.py`
+Make a Python file for this called `bouncer.py`

 Here's the recap of the bouncer rules: